 While, if you’re traveling by train Termoli seems to be the easiest stop as there is a direct bus just outside the station that goes to the ferry.

-There’re many companies in charge of boat and guided tours on the Tremiti Islands, but consider to contact the tourist information point of Vieste filling in the form below.
+There’re many companies in charge of the boat and guided tours on the Tremiti Islands, but consider contacting the tourist information point of Vieste by filling in the form below.

 Once there the last September, we made a video blog with several embarrassing moments, watch it right here. 👇🏻